bcakmakoglu/vue-flow/docs/src/guide/edge.md

 ### Edge-types object

-You can also define edge-types by passing an object as a prop to the VueFlow component (or as an option to the composable).
+Alternatively, edge-types can also be defined by passing an object as a prop to the VueFlow component (or as an option to the composable).

 ::: warning
-When doing this, mark your components as raw (using the designated function from the vue library) to avoid them being turned into reactive objects.
-Otherwise, vue will throw a warning in the console.
+Take precaution to mark your components as raw (utilizing the marked function from the Vue library) to prevent their conversion into reactive objects.
+Otherwise, Vue will display a warning on the console.
 :::

 ```vue{5-7,28}